cmacdonnacha/react-boilerplate/README.md

 Displays the code coverage within the console and also generates a coverage folder.

-> To view the code coverage report in you browser open the `index.html` file within the `coverage/lcov-report` folder.
+> To view the code coverage report in your browser open the `index.html` file within the `coverage/lcov-report` folder.

 ### `npm run lint`